bjornwallner/ML_medbioinfo/README.md

 * Some more will be added, if you happen to have a good data set (good meaning tabular data with features+target) laying around that you think others could use, feel free to share.

 ### PREP: Project
+* Think about use cases of ML in your problem domain.